This information explains the causes, diagnosis, and treatment of Barrett’s esophagus.

 About Barrett’s Esophagus

 The esophagus is the tube that carries food and liquids from your mouth to your stomach (see Figure 1).
 If you have Barrett’s esophagus, the normal cells that line your esophagus are replaced by a type of cell not usually found in the esophagus.
 These new cells look more like the cells that line your intestines.
-This process is called intestinal metaplasia.
+This process is called intestinal metaplasia (meh-tuh-play-zhuh).

-Having Barrett’s esophagus can increase the risk of developing esophageal cancer.
-Because of this, we recommend that you have regular medical check-ups and follow your treatment plan.Back to top
+Having Barrett’s esophagus can increase your risk of getting esophageal cancer.
+Because of this risk, it’s important that you have regular medical check-ups and follow your treatment plan.Back to top

 Causes and Risk Factors

-The exact cause of Barrett’s esophagus is not known.
-Most people with Barrett’s esophagus have long-standing gastroesophageal reflux disease (GERD).
-GERD is when your stomach contents flow back into your esophagus.
-It is also called reflux.
-GERD can cause a burning feeling in the throat or chest known as heartburn.
+The exact cause of Barrett’s esophagus isn’t known.
+Most people with Barrett’s esophagus have a history of having GERD.
+GERD is a disorder where the contents of your stomach flow back into your esophagus.
+It’s also called reflux.
+GERD can cause heartburn (a burning feeling in your throat or chest).

-Over time, the stomach acid and bile damage the lining of the esophagus.
-Some people with a history of GERD can develop Barrett’s esophagus if this damage is severe.
+Over time, the acid and bile from your stomach damage the lining of your esophagus.
+Some people with a history of GERD can get Barrett’s esophagus if this damage is severe.
 For more information about GERD, read the resource Gastroesophageal Reflux Disease (GERD).

 - Obese or overweight